Grade 5 Action Pass

 - Township of Uxbridge - public swimming, public skating

-- Town of Whitby - public swimming, public skating
+- Town of Whitby - public swimming, public skating, drop-in programs

 - Durham Family YMCA - one year child membership